KennyPeanuts/boondoggle/revisions/revision_analysis/code/climate_change_range_analysis.md

     epi.SOD.tempTrans1 <- temp.SOD.areal.incr[1] * (low1.mix.A * 10000)

+The earliest day (Julian day 170) value of the epilimnetic area is negative (see `low6.mix.A` above).
+Obviously this cannot be true and the lowest the epi area can fall is 0, so the negative number is replaced with a 0 using `(c(0, low6.mix.A[-1])`

-and the SOD above the thermocline for the 6 degree temp. increase, including the change in thermocline depth would be:
+The SOD above the thermocline for the 6 degree temp. increase, including the change in thermocline depth would be:

-    epi.SOD.tempTrans6 <- temp.SOD.areal.incr[6] * (low6.mix.A * 10000)
+    epi.SOD.tempTrans6 <- temp.SOD.areal.incr[6] * (c(0, low6.mix.A[-1]) * 10000) # changes neg area to 0

 #### Output